This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon oregano

-- Place all salad dressing ingredients except for olive oil in a small mixing bowl.
-Slowly pour in extra-virgin olive oil.
+- Place all salad dressing ingredients except for olive oil in a small mixing bowl and whisk together.
+Slowly pour in extra-virgin olive oil while whisking together.
 Taste and adjust seasoning as needed.
 Set aside.

 - In a large mixing bowl add all of the salad ingredients.
 Add half of the salad dressing to the salad bowl, mix well and taste.
 Add more salad dressing as desired.